editapesa/Employee-Tracker/README.md

 ## Description

 ## Installation
+In the code editor, select the folder to use and open the Integrated Terminal (or GitBash).
+From there run npm init -y, followed by npm i mysql, npm i inquirer, and npm i console.table.

 ## License
 This project is licensed under the MIT license.
 Click the link below for more info.